taesiri/MLBites/db/adamw_optimizer_pytorch/solution.md

 ## Mathematical Background

-AdamW is a variant of Adam that fixes weight decay regularization.
-In the original Adam paper, weight decay was implemented as L2 regularization (adding \(\lambda \theta\) to the gradient), but this interacts poorly with adaptive learning rates.
-AdamW instead applies **decoupled weight decay** directly to the parameters.

-### Adam with L2 Regularization (Incorrect)

-The standard L2 approach modifies the gradient:
-\[
-g_t \leftarrow g_t + \lambda \theta_{t-1}
-\]

-This is problematic because the adaptive scaling in Adam reduces the effect of weight decay for parameters with large gradients.
+AdamW (Adam with Weight Decay) extends Adam by decoupling weight decay from the gradient update.
+The key difference is that weight decay is applied directly to the parameters rather than being added to the gradient.

-### AdamW Algorithm (Decoupled Weight Decay)
+### Algorithm

 **Initialize:**
 - First moment estimate: \( m_0 = 0 \)